Shiv95587/Shiv95587/README.md

 - 👋 Hi, I’m Shiv Kumar
-- 👀 I’m interested in Web Development and Machine Learning
+- 👀 I’m interested in Web Development and AI, including Computer Vision, Machine Learning, and Information Retrieval.
-- 💞️ I’m looking to collaborate on Big projects matching my interests
+- 💞️ I’m looking to collaborate on real world projects matching my interests
 - 📫 you can reach me by emailing to my Gmail account "shiv95587@gmail.com"

 <!---